Book Chapters: 16 Arak 17 Bad Day at Laouni 18 The Far Side 19 A Blue Man 20 The Hills are Alive

-By 1984 I’d settled for an easy way of despatching for a living: working long but steady hours for a typesetter collecting copy and delivering artwork on the short run between Holborn and the West End.
-There was no need to run an IT250 or a 900SS should you get sent to the other side of the country on a wet Friday evening.
-For this job a dreary commuter bike was all that was needed.
-And none came drearier than Honda’s CD200 Benly twin (right), a single-carbed commuter bike ridden by stoical Benlymen who valued mind-numbing reliability above mind expanding activities.
-Riding on and off up to 12 hours a day on a hyper-dull bike can drive you a bit crazy at 24 years of age.
-Then I acquired an AJS 370 Stormer (left) a vile, shin-kicking British two-stroke motocrosser that was the polar extreme of the Bender.
-In a moment of intuitive brilliance which years ago had given birth to the Triton cafe racer, I figured I could marry the two and make something more rideable but less boring: a Benly-engined, MX-framed desert racer!
+By 1984 I’d settled for an easy way of despatching for a living: working long but steady hours for a London typesetting outfit, delivering advertising copy on the one mile between Holborn and the West End.
+(You can read all about that and a whole lot more in The Street Riding Years.)
+There was no longer a need to ride an IT250 or a 900SS should you get sent to the other side of the country on a wet Friday evening.
+For this job a dreary commuter bike was sufficient.
+And none came drearier than Honda’s CD200 Benly twin (below left), a single-carbed commuter ridden by stoical Benlymen.
+Riding up to 12 hours a day on a hyper-dull CD can drive you a bit crazy at 24 years of age.

+Knowing I was into dirt bikes, a mate put me on to a mate flogging an AJS 370 Stormer (right) for fifty quid.
+The Stormer was a vile, shin-kicking British two-stroke motocrosser that was the polar extreme of the Benly.
+In a flash of brilliance which years ago had given birth to the Triton cafe racer cult, I figured I could marry the two and make something more desert rideable and less boring: a Benly-engined, MX-framed desert racer!

-So what do you do with a dummy desert racer?
-You ride it to the Sahara of course, in a little less time than is available.
-You pack a 3500-mile trip to North Africa into two-weeks and you schedule it for September when you imagine the peak summer temperatures are on the wane.
-This time there’d be no fear of enduring the cold of a mid-winter European transit or indeed the northern Sahara.
-And my goal – the mysterious massif (above left) which I’d passed by, south of Arak on my way to Tam in 1982.
-The Bénélé’s top speed was no more than 50mph – and even at that speed it felt rather unsafe, should a squirrel run out in front of me – so to get a good run up I rode straight from work on a Friday night down to a mate’s in Canterbury, close to the port of Dover.
-By maintaining momentum, Monday night found me camped back among the magical outcrops of Cassis, near Marseille, ready to hop on the ferry to Algiers next morning.
+So what do you do with a dumb-arsed desert racer?
+You ride it to the Sahara of course, in a little less time than was available.
+You pack a 3500-mile trip to North Africa into two-weeks and you schedule it for September when you imagine peak summer temperatures are on the wane.
+This time there’d be no fear of enduring the mid-winter transit of Europe and the northern Sahara, as in 1982.

+My goal that year was a mysterious massif of conical peaks which I’d passed by, south of Arak on my way to Tamanrasset in 1982 and which I’ve since learned is called Sli Edrar.
+The Bénélé’s top speed was no more than 53mph, and even at that speed it felt unsafe, should a squirrel run out in front of me.
+So to get a good run-up I rode straight from work on Friday night down to a mate’s in Canterbury, close to the port of Dover, ready to catch an early Dover ferry next morning.

-I was already tired, thirsty, sore and hot when up ahead what looked like a huge wall of sand hundreds of feet high span across the blacktop.
+I was already tired, thirsty, sore and hot when up ahead what looked like a huge wall of sand hundreds of feet high hurtled right across the blacktop.
 Only as I neared it did I realise it was the mother of all whirlwinds, a huge cauldron of rotating sand.
-I turned the wick up as much as I dared and the motor droned as I punched the Benele into the sand wall.
-Inside, all visibility was lost as grains pelted me from all directions and I struggled to keep upright.
-And then in the windless core of the maelstrom the grains turned into pelting rain drops.
-WTF was going on here!?
-Search me but before I knew it I’d blasted out of the tornado’s far wall, shoved this time in the opposite direction onto the roadside gravel.
+I turned the wick up and and the motor droned as I punched the Benele into the sand wall.
+Inside, all visibility was lost as grains pelted me from all directions and I struggled to keep upright or even know which way it was.
+And then, as I slipped into the windless eye of the maelstrom, the sand grains briefly turned into pelting raindrops.
+WT jolly old F was going on!?
+Search me but before I knew it, I’d blasted out of the tornado’s far wall, this time shoved left onto the roadside gravel.
 Now I knew how those roadsigns got flattened into the dirt…

 That night I stripped off and lay in the dirt by the bike, listening to what sounded like the oil boiling in the crankcases, hours after switching off.